-In 2015, Bethesda presented Hearthstone competitor “The Elder Scrolls: Legends” at the E3 video game show.
+In 2015, Bethesda presented the Hearthstone competitor "The Elder Scrolls: Legends" as part of the E3 video game fair.
 Months later, the game went into open beta.
-Now the development studio has officially declared the card game dead.
-The community manager for the title, Christian Van Hoose, published the message on Reddit.
-Accordingly, both the development and the publication of new content are "put on hold for the foreseeable future."
+Now the developer studio has officially declared the card game dead.
+The community manager for the title, Christian Van Hoose, broke the news on Reddit.
+Accordingly, both the development and the publication of new content are "on hold for the foreseeable future."

-Elder Scrolls - Legends: "Development and new content put on hold for the foreseeable future"
+Elder Scrolls – Legends: “Development and new content on hold for the foreseeable future”

-Fans who are attached to the game can breathe a sigh of relief: “The Elder Scrolls: Legends” will not be completely crushed - at least for the time being.
-According to information from Christian van Hoose, the digital trading card game will continue to be playable online and fans can still get the monthly rewards.
-“New extensions or further future content, however, are no longer actively being developed,” said the community manager.
-Another set of cards was supposed to be released by the end of the year, but the plans for this were crushed.
+Fans who are attached to the game can breathe a sigh of relief: "The Elder Scrolls: Legends" will not be completely stamped out - at least for the time being.
+According to information from Christian van Hoose, the digital trading card game will continue to be playable online and fans can still claim the monthly rewards.
+"New extensions or other future content, on the other hand, are no longer actively being developed," says the community manager.
+Another set of cards was supposed to be released by the end of the year, but the plans for it were scrapped.

-The withdrawal of content does not come suddenly.
-In an interview with VG247 last year, Bethesda's vice marketing officer, Pete Hines, stated that “The Elder Scrolls: Legends” was in a kind of “queue”.
-Hines mainly referred to the current game numbers at the time.
-The Marketing Vice President was nevertheless cautiously optimistic about the future success of the game - especially the planned console implementations should be able to save the digital card game.
-The adaptations should have been published long ago - a release was planned before the end of last year.
-Now it can be assumed that the version of “The Elder Scrolls: Legends” for consoles (Nintendo Switch, PlayStation 4 and Xbox One) will no longer be brought onto the market at all.
+The substantive withdrawal does not come suddenly.
+Already last year, Bethesda's Marketing Vice President, Pete Hines, explained in an interview with VG247 that "The Elder Scrolls: Legends" is in a kind of "queue".
+Hines was referring primarily to the game numbers that were current at the time.
+The marketing vice president was nevertheless cautiously optimistic about the future success of the game - the planned console conversions in particular should be able to save the digital card game.
+The adaptations should have been published long ago – a release before the end of last year was planned.
+Now it can be assumed that the version of "The Elder Scrolls: Legends" for consoles (Nintendo Switch, PlayStation 4 and Xbox One) will no longer be released at all.

-Anyone who likes the "Elder Scrolls" games and its stories can take a look despite the development stop.
-The trading card game has its charm and also lures away from the competitive modes with playful challenges.
+If you like the "Elder Scrolls" games and their stories, you can take a look despite the development stop.
+The trading card game has its appeal and also lures away from the competitive modes with playful challenges.

 We publish the latest news from the areas of board and card games, literature and film, toys, video games and events.
 Send us an email with your press release.